-Our study revisits the work of \citet{PaeschkeEtAl2012} who analyzed the dynamics of strongly tilted atmospheric vortices in the gradient wind regime by matched asymptotic expansions.
+\citet{PaeschkeEtAl2012} analyzed the dynamics of such strongly tilted atmospheric vortices in the gradient wind regime by matched asymptotic expansions.
 They obtained a closed coupled set of evolution equations for the primary circulation structure and the vortex centerline, and demonstrated that in a strongly tilted vortex symmetric and asymmetric heating patterns can have a comparable impact on vortex intensity.
-As by its very definition the gradient wind regime is restricted to vortex Rossby numbers of order unity, this theory has thus far been considered applicable only to rather weak vortices with intensities far from the interesting stage of the tropical storm/hurricane transition \citep{MontgomeryPrivate2017}.
+As by its very definition the gradient wind regime is restricted to vortex Rossby numbers of order unity, this theory has thus far been considered applicable only to rather weak vortices with intensities relatively far from the interesting stage of the tropical storm/hurricane transition \citep{MontgomeryPrivate2017}.

-To allow for vortices in this transition regime, we consider here the dynamics of meso-scale atmospheric vortices $\Lmes \sim \unit{100}{\kilo\meter}$ that extend vertically across the depth of the troposphere $\hsc \sim \unit{10}{\kilo\meter}$ but feature large vortex Rossby number $\Romes \gg 1$.
+To allow for vortices in this transition regime, we consider here in the first part of the paper the dynamics of meso-scale atmospheric vortices $\Lmes \sim \unit{100}{\kilo\meter}$ that extend vertically across the depth of the troposphere $\hsc \sim \unit{10}{\kilo\meter}$ but feature large vortex Rossby number $\Romes \gg 1$.
 We use the asymptotic techniques introduced by \citet{PaeschkeEtAl2012} and recycle many of their technical steps.
 As indicated in fig.~\ref{fig:TiltedVortex}, we assume vortices with nearly axisymmetric core structure at each horizontal level, and we allow for strong vortex tilt such that the vortex centers observed at different heights may be displaced horizontally relative to each other by distances comparable to the vortex core size $\Lmes$.

 One of the main findings of \citet{PaeschkeEtAl2012} was the following evolution equation for the primary circulation described by the axisymmetric leading-order circumferential velocity, $\uthet$, valid for time scales large compared to the vortex turnover time scale,